dmcintosh11/DrugAI-CVAE/README.md

 - **Decoder:** Predicts the next token autoregressively, conditioned on the protein spike and previously generated tokens.

 This approach allows for target-specific drug generation and offers an alternative methodology to the techniques explored in Ang, Atamian, and Rakovski’s research.

----

-## Acknowledgments
-- Dony Ang, Hagop Atamian, and Cyril Rakovski for their foundational research.
-- Joseph Ellis and Chelsea Parlett for their collaboration and insights.
-- BindingDB for the dataset.